cmendez20/landing-page-fcc/README.md

-# Responsive Web Design Projects - Building a Product Landing Page with freecodecamp
+# Responsive Web Design Projects - Building a Product Landing Page with freeCodeCamp

 ### Project inspiration from freeCodeCamp.
 Developed by Chris Mendez.